 - Enabling social and business single sign-on (SSO)

-- Enabling enterprise single sign-on (SSO)
+- Enabling single sign-on (SSO)

 If you use Zendesk authentication, you can manage additional security settings.
 See the following topics: